 COPD is a general term used for conditions marked by permanent inflammation of the bronchi, the tubes that bring air into the lungs.
 COPD also includes damage to the air sacks of the lungs.
 This can make it hard to breathe.

-COPD affects an estimated 65 million people worldwide.
-One estimate from the U.S. Centers for Disease Control and Prevention puts the number of people in the United States with COPD at 15.7 million.
+COPD affects an estimated people worldwide.
+One from the U.S. Centers for Disease Control and Prevention puts the number of people in the United States with COPD at 15.7 million.
 The actual number is probably much higher, as researchers believe that many more people are not aware that they have the condition.

 Also, studies suggest the disease is much more common among non-smokers than previously believed.
 Between 10 and 20 percent of people with COPD have never smoked.
 A recent large study of Canadian residents found that non-smokers make up almost 30 percent of those with COPD.